FluxML/FastAI.jl/docs/data_containers.md

 image
 ```

 As you saw above, the `Datasets` submodule provides functions for loading and creating data containers.
 We used [`Datasets.datasetpath`](#) to download a dataset if it wasn't yet and get the folder it was downloaded to.
-Then, [`Datasets.loadtaskdata`](#) took the folder and loaded a data container suitable for image classification.
+Then, [`loadfolderdata`](#) took the folder and loaded a data container suitable for image classification.
 FastAI.jl makes it easy to download the datasets from fastai's collection on AWS Open Datasets.
-For the full list, see [`Datasets.DATASETS`](#)
+For the full list, see `Datasets.DATASETS`.

 ### Exercises